Stability and moment estimates for the stochastic singular $\Phi$-Laplace equation: Statements and Declarations

 \section{Statements and Declarations}

 The authors have no relevant financial or non-financial interests to disclose.
 The authors have no competing interests to declare that are relevant to the content of this article.

-The work of the first author was partially supported by the German Science Foundation (DFG) via Research Unit FOR 2402.
+The work of the second author was partially supported by the German Science Foundation (DFG) via Research Unit FOR 2402 (grant no. 277012070).

-The second author acknowledges support by the Academy of Finland and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements no. 741487 and no. 818437).
+The third author acknowledges support by the Academy of Finland and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements no. 741487 and no. 818437).